 What are some of your goals for your business?
 Is it to grow your team?
 Sell more product online?
 Improve your online presence so you can get more clients through the door?
-All would come in handy in this post-COVID world!
+All would come in handy in this COVID-dominated world!

 If you have some serious aspirations to get your salon SEEN by potential clients online, then you’re in the right place.
 We have our very own in-house Google Expert and Advisor, Naomi Cribb!
 Trained by Google herself, Naomi has been with the Shortcuts team since the end of 2018.
 Her main mojo?
 Helping salons, spas and barbershops across the country attract new clients and become the best version of themselves online!

 Naomi comes from an extensive background in industry education, working for industry renowned brands like Ultraceuticals, Ella Bache, and The Australasian College of Health and Wellness.

 Trust us when we say she’s has a wealth of industry experience combined with Google knowledge!

 So we sat down with our little resident Google guru, Naomi, to chat about how you can leverage the power of Google to communicate with your clients and establish your online presence.

 Q: As businesses battle COVID-19 restrictions, how can Google help businesses prep to either close or reopen their doors?

 N: Your clients will probably visit the first place you do when you need an answer to a question: Google!
 They’ll very likely be looking you up on Google to check for any updates relating to your salon and COVID-19.
 As with any kind of communication, it’s important to get this across ALL of your channels to make sure it reaches as many of your clients as possible.